-The Primary Education curriculum emphasizes the learner-centred approach in which the pupil is the focus of learning.
-In this context, the role of the teacher is to facilitate the pupil to learn.
-Every pupil can learn independently until he or she reaches the level that she/he will need the teacher's assistance for more learning.
+The Primary Education curriculum emphasizes the learner-centered approach in which the pupil is the focus for learning.
+In this context, the role of the teacher is to facilitate a pupil to learn.
+Every pupil can learn to the level that she/he will need the teacher's assistance for more learning.
 This curriculum emphasizes the participatory method of teaching and learning during its implementation.
 In teaching and learning using the participatory approach, the teacher gets an opportunity to allow equal participation by all pupils regardless of their differences.
 This view of teaching and learning is based on the philosophy of education for self-reliance.

-11.2 Inclusive and Special Classes
+11.2 Inclusive and special classes

-The government emphasizes on providing quality education for all Tanzanian pupils through inclusive education.
+The government has emphasized providing quality education for all Tanzanian pupils through inclusive education.
 This type of education acknowledges that every pupil can learn and succeed.
 This curriculum indicates the important aspect of shifting from normal classes to inclusive and special classes as detailed in Table 19.